Unfinished Business: Thoughts on the Past, Present, Future, and Nurturing of Homo Scribens

 Series Editors: Aimee McClure, Clarke University; Kelly Ritter, Georgia Institute of Technology; Aleashia Walton, University of Cincinnati; and Jagadish Paudel, University of Texas at El Paso

 Copyright © 2024 Charles Bazerman.
 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 298 pages, with notes, illustrations, and bibliographies.
-This book will be available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+This book is available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
 Available in digital formats for no charge on this page at the WAC Clearinghouse.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.
+For permission requests and other questions, such as creating a translation, please contact the copyright holder.